Their Honeymoon

 milk in her purse

-a hole in the wind,
+a hole in the wind, my longing

-whose circuit
+whose circuit the end—

 sky erupts